 1. We rate statements of fact

 Africa Check does not rate the accuracy of ideas, philosophies or arguments.
 We rate the accuracy of what people say and present as statements of fact.
 We focus on both the precise words they use and the context of the statement.
-Was the claim presented in context or was significant information left out?

 2. Burden of proof is with the speaker